 Section 43.
 Subcontract of Personal Data.
-A personal information controller may subcontract the processing of personal data, provided that the personal information controller shall use contractual or other reasonable means to ensure that proper safeguards are in place to ensure the confidentiality of the personal data processed, prevent its use for unauthorized purposes, and generally, comply with the requirements of the Act and other applicable laws, these Rules and other issuances for processing of personal data.
+A personal information controller may subcontract the processing of personal data, provided that the personal information controller shall be responsible for ensuring that proper safeguards are in place to ensure the confidentiality of the personal data processed, prevent its use for unauthorized purposes, and generally, comply with the requirements of the Act and other applicable laws, these Rules and other issuances for processing of personal data.